Workholding Guide

 For workholding, there are 3 main types of surface finishes to consider before clamping down onto the stock.

-• Bandsaw cut: A surface that has been cut with a bandsaw.
+• Bandsaw cut (least preferred for clamping): A surface that has been cut with a bandsaw.
 Bandsaws leave the worst finish and sometimes a large burr on the bottom edge.
-This burr must be removed, and the resulting surface can only be put inside snap jaws to ensure proper clamping.
+This burr must be removed, and the resulting surface should be prepped beforehand for clamping.
+Is strongly preferred to clamp in snap jaws.

 • Extruded: Raw stock from a factory is usually extruded.
 While the surfaces may look flat and parallel at a glance, in reality, they usually are not.
 So again, snap jaws are strongly preferred for clamping onto this type of surface.

-• Machined: A pair of surfaces that have been machined on a CNC mill and are known to be parallel.
+• Machined (most preferred for clamping): A pair of surfaces that have been machined on a CNC mill and are known to be parallel.
 Since these surfaces are guaranteed to be parallel, they can be put inside flat jaws.

 The reason we need properly-parallel surfaces to use the flat jaws is due to clamping area, as demonstrated in the exaggerated view below.
 If the two sides clamped are not parallel, then one side will have full contact, and the other side will have only a single point of contact.
 This reduces the effective clamping area and your part may fly out of the jaws during machining.